aws-samples/aws-modernization-with-circleci/content/030_self_guided_setup/34_start_cloud9workspace.md

 We will use Amazon Cloud9 to access our AWS accounts via the AWS CLI in this Workshop.
 There are a few steps to complete to set this up

 1. Create a new Cloud9 IDE environment
-1. Create an EKS cluster
-1. Configure workshop specific requirements
+1. Configure workshop specific requirements such as `npm install`

 ## Create a new Cloud9 IDE environment